jbcoe/iso-cpp-breaking-UB/draft.md

 the language and library evolve?

 We have recently seen papers that propose rendering currently undefined behaviour as well-defined.
-Discussion has ensued in which the possibility of lost optimisation opportunity and lost ability to detect bugs at runtime.
+Discussion has ensued in which concerns around the possibility of lost optimisation opportunity and lost ability to detect bugs at run-time have been raised.
-Rather than have precendent determined by a small number of cases we would like to discuss more generally the issues of changes to contract and detection of contract violation.
+Rather than have precendent determined by a small number of cases we would like to discuss, more generally, the issues of changes to contract and detection of contract violation.

 This paper aims to invite the combined evolution groups to discuss, if not